-Paulownia is a genus specie of flowering plants in the family Paulowniaceae.
-The most presence of it is in Asia, mostly known to be cultivated in China, Vietnam, Laos, Japan and Korea.
-The genus was named in the honor of Anna Paulowna, Queen consort of The Netherlands (1795-1865).
+Paulownia is a genus species of flowering plants in the family Paulowniaceae.
+Its largest presence is in Asia, and specifically it is mostly cultivated in China, Vietnam, Laos, Japan and Korea.
+The genus was named in honor of Anna Paulowna, Queen consort of The Netherlands (1795-1865).

 Most famous two species

-Paulownia Elongata, an ornamental tree which is cultivated to be set in parks and gardens.
-The reason behind selecting this specie for decoration is its purple flowers and shade tolerance.
-Elongata produces large quantity of biomass, that’s why it is also considered as a biofuel feedstock.
+Paulownia Elongata, is an ornamental tree which is cultivated to be set in parks and gardens.
+The reason behind selecting this species for decoration is its purple flowers and shade tolerance.
+Elongata produces large quantity of biomass, which is why it is also considered as a biofuel feedstock.

 Paulownia Tomentosa, a native to central and western China.
-An extremely fast-growing tree, and tends to grow very quickly in North America.
+An extremely fast-growing tree, it also tends to grow very quickly in North America.
 Tomentosa grows 10-25m tall, with large wide leaves 15-40cm across.
 This tree can survive wildfire, because its roots can regenerate very fast-growing new stems.

-Paulowniais famously used for its wood, as it’s very light, fine-grained, and warp-resistant.
-It is considered the fastest-growing hardwood.
-Used in the manufacture of chests, boxes, and clogs.
+Paulownia is famously used for its wood, as it’s very light, fine-grained, and warp-resistant.
+It is considered the fastest-growing hardwood and is used in the manufacture of chests, boxes, and clogs.
 Paulownia wood is also burned to make charcoal for sketching and powder for fireworks.
-One of many uses in production is the silvery-grey wood, which is sliced into veneers for special visiting cards.
-Mostly known to be used for boat building and surfboards, and that’s because of its water resistance level.
+It is also known to be used for boat building and surfboards due to its high level of water resistance.